 Course Description:

 This course is designed for non-counseling undergraduate students pursuing human services careers.
 Students are taught counseling concepts and skills that are appropriate for the helping professions.
+The goals are to help you gain an understanding of the helping professions, what the work looks like, gain insight into your personal helping identity, facilitate reflection and self-discovery as a helper, and to develop a better understanding of core values in the field (inclusivity, multiculturalism, advocacy, evidence-based practice, intentionality, universal positive regard, etc.).

 Course Objectives: